tldr-pages/tldr/contributing-guides/style-guide.md

 It's up to program to decide how to handle duplicating values, provided syntax tells no info about whether items are mutually exclusive or not.

-- To represent command where at least `n` (> 0) are required duplicate placeholders:
-  `{{path/to/directory1}} {{path/to/directory2 path/to/directory3 ...}}` means that
-  at least 1 directory must be passed.
-Note that consequtive placeholder count numbering has been continued after the first required placeholder.

 ### Special cases

 - If a command performs irreversible changes to a file system or devices,